 All the major problems with DASH are related to native support across a range of devices.
 Another major con at the moment is confusing DRM support and no advertising implementation.

 However, these problems will be solved in the future.
-The major pros of MPEG DASH — good support among encoders, growing standardization, lower overhead — will continue to drive more and more adoption of the technology in coming years.
+The major pros of MPEG DASH — good support among encoders, growing standardization, lower overhead — will continue to drive more and more adoption of the technology in the coming years.

 Any change in video delivery formats can bring up problems of compatibility; some applications and devices will have support for the new format, while others won’t.

-For now, users don’t have to worry about their technology being compatible with MPEG DASH.
+For now, users don’t have to worry about their technology is compatible with MPEG DASH.
 It’s still an evolving standard, and won’t become common for some time now.
 There is even some debate about whether it will become the new defacto streaming standard, which may depend on eventual licensing costs (or lack thereof).

 However, within the next 1-2 years, MPEG DASH will probably become a more common standard.
 By 2017, users — as well as software and hardware developers — probably want to be sure their devices and applications support this new technology.